UnSplit: Data-Oblivious Model Inversion, Model Stealing, and Label Inference Attacks Against Split Learning

 \subsection{Model Inversion \& Stealing}

-Without any data similar to the training data or the ability to query the client network, the attacker's task is essentially a search over the space consisting of all possible input values and client network's parameters.
+Without any data similar to the training data or the ability to query the client network, the attacker's task is a search over the input- and parameter-spaces.
 We model the problem as an optimization problem: the attacker tries to find parameters $\tilde{\theta_1}$ and input $\tilde{x}$ to minimize the difference between $\tilde{f_1}(\tilde{\theta_1}, \tilde{x})$ and $f_1(\theta_1, x)$ (Equations \ref{eq:input_objective} and \ref{eq:model_objective}).

 The optimization problem described above can be solved with gradient-based methods.
 However, we have observed in our experiments that performing the updates on the input and parameters simultaneously, in a single gradient update, often does not yield favorable results.
 Instead, we adopt a "coordinate gradient descent" \citep{wright_coordinate_2015} approach.
 A coordinate descent involves keeping a subset of the parameters fixed while updating another subset.
-The choice of which subset to update can be made randomly, or the parameters can be updated in a round-robin manner, as in UnSplit.

 In UnSplit, we partition the target values into two sets, following their logical separation: the input values $\tilde{x}$ and the parameter values $\tilde{\theta_1}$.
-Given some intermediate output $f_1(x)$ of the client, the attacker first performs gradient descent updates on the estimated input values $\tilde{x}$, keeping $\tilde{\theta_1}$ fixed, and then repeats the same process by keeping $\tilde{x}$ constant and updating $\tilde{\theta_1}$.
+Given client's output $f_1(x)$, the attacker first performs gradient descent updates on the estimated input values $\tilde{x}$, keeping $\tilde{\theta_1}$ fixed, and then repeats the same process by keeping $\tilde{x}$ constant and updating $\tilde{\theta_1}$.
 Algorithm \ref{alg:model_attack} in the supplementary material summarizes the attack.

 The attack can be modified to obtain more accurate results by tuning various parameters on different levels.
-First, the attacker can set the number of gradient descent steps separately for both $\tilde{x}$ and $\tilde{\theta_1}$, as well as the total number of rounds.
-Furthermore, different optimization algorithms and objective functions can be used to update the $\tilde{x}$ and $\tilde{\theta_1}$ values separately.
-Finally, even though we describe the attack using the binary partitioning mentioned above, the attacker can be thought of as having control over the partitioning of the search space as well, either dividing into more sub-spaces (e.g. by separating each layer's parameters), or merging into a single space.
+The attacker can set the number of gradient descent steps separately for both $\tilde{x}$ and $\tilde{\theta_1}$, as well as the total number of rounds.
+The attacker also has control over the partitioning of the search space; it can either divide it into more sub-spaces (e.g. by layers), or merge into a single space.